Value for Money 70%

 Two-star Hotel Etoile des Neiges is a welcoming place in the heart of Lanslevillard with 22 comfortable rooms and three apartments, some of them with a terrace or balcony.
 The in-house restaurant, Le St Landry, offers a traditional Savoyard menu and good value half-board options.
 The hotel also houses Le Pub le Soleillour.

 Half-way between the two villages is the star property of Val Cenis: Les Chalets de Flambeau.
-Built five years ago, the four-star residence is located at the foot of the slopes near the Pré Novel chair-lift.
+Built six years ago, the four-star residence is located at the foot of the slopes near the Pré Novel chair-lift.
 It has a lovely indoor swimming-pool, a children’s paddling-pool, and a spa.

 Bonneval and Bessans